 Skyrocketing Housing Costs

-The current minimum wage in Massachusetts is $13.50/hour and approximately one-third of our MA workforce earns the minimum wage.
-In 2021, a full-time minimum wage worker will earn $28,080, pre-tax.
-At this rate, you would have to work 133 hours per week to afford the Boston FMR: more than three full-time jobs.
-A minimum wage worker with only one full-time job can only afford $702/month in rent.
+A full-time minimum wage worker will earn $31,200, pre-tax.
+At this rate, you would have to work 135 hours per week to afford the Boston FMR: more than three full-time jobs.
+The maximum amount a full-time minimum wage worker can pay in rent and still be able to afford other essential bills is $780 a month.

 Students and Homelessness